Edilberto Restino

-Restino (know in Brazil as Restini) started his career as photographer for magazines in parallel with an actor carrier in theatre and as choreographer.
-Worked with publicity for many years, has directed plays and wrote 5 books, "Tao, Tango and Temptation", "Blood Bank", "Reflexos", "Ser, Nao Estar "and "COH, Onirico!".
+Restino (known in Brazil as Restini) started his career as a photographer for magazines in parallel with an actor career in theatre and as choreographer.
+He has worked with publicity for many years, has directed plays, and wrote 5 books, "Tao, Tango and Temptation", "Blood Bank", "Reflexos", "Ser, Nao Estar "and "COH, Onirico!".
 He had his own advertisement agency and actor agency in Brazil for six years.
 As a sociologist, he was invited by the environmental organization Projeto Planeta Verde in São Paulo, and became their director of communication for 13 years.
 He was as well vice-president of SOS Fauna Brazil for 5 years, an organization that fights against wild traffic in the Brazilian forests.
 While doing those works, he was invited to run as candidate for State Deputy elections for São Paulo state and MP elections in São Paulo city.
 In UK he lived and worked with adults with learning disabilities for 4 years in charity organizations.
 He used his technique to teach dance to them.

 In 2007, in UK, Restino produced, directed and did the cinematography for "Red Letter" (a teaser/pilot for the feature Timeless Eye) which became the first short film from Brighton Film Studios to be chosen by the British Society of Cinematographers (BSC) to be premiered at the Pinewood Studios New Cinematographers Night in 2008 and be shortlisted to Student Academy Awards, Oscar.
 To date, Red Letter has won 13 awards from film festivals across the UK and US including Best Director, Best Visual/Cinematography twice, Best Set Design and Best Short Film three times.

 He did the cinematography of the feature "The Scandalous Four" in 2009, and it was awarded in 2011 at British Independent Film Festival and in California International Film Festival.